-The following table summarizes the exercises of stock options by our NEOs and the vesting of stock and restricted stock units held by our NEOs during the year ended December 31, 2020.
+The following table summarizes the exercises of stock options by our NEOs and the vesting of stock and restricted stock units held by our NEOs during the year ended December 31, 2021.

 Option Awards Stock A Awards

-Name Number of Shares Acquired on Exercise (#) Value Realized on Vesting (\$) (1)
+Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) (1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (1)

 Michael T. Dugan

-Anders N. Johnson
+Anders N. Johnson - -

 Pradman P. Kaul

 Dean A. Manson

 David J. Rayner